Lexical categories of stem-forming roots in Mapud\"ungun verb forms: Introduction

 \subsubsection{Dictionaries}

-To date, the most reliable collections of words classified by their lexical type are the dictionaries published throughout the relatively short written history of the \emph{Mapudüngun} language, particularly the following three\footnote{All three dictionaries are accessible on the CORLEXIM site: { \href{https://www.chandia.net/corlexim}{https://www.chandia.net/corlexim}\\} (\citealp{chandia2014}).\\}:
+To date, the most reliable collections of words classified by their lexical type are the dictionaries published throughout the relatively short written history of the \mapu{Mapudüngun} language, particularly the following three\footnote{All three dictionaries are accessible on the CORLEXIM site: { \url{https://www.chandia.net/corlexim}} (\citealp{chandia2014}). }: